bcbright/imitate_FUSION_with_lidR/README.md

 1. Lower Strata Density metrics (0-1 m) differ appreciably in some cases; the reason is likely differences in height normalization.
 This script relies upon on-the-fly TIN normalization available in lidR, but normalization could be done using a DTM in lidR or with LAStools (which might be faster).
 This difference in normalization also explains some of the slight differences in the >2 m metrics.
 2. The three topographic curvature outputs differ quite a bit, even though they are based on the same paper.
 My script uses the curvature functions of Jeff Evan’s spatialEco R package.
 I went to the paper to see about recoding curvature from scratch, but looked at it for about 1 minute and decided that I probably couldn’t improve upon Bob or Jeff.
 3. That CHM-based FPV variable – I threw in the towel trying to figure out how to implement that in R. I thought I came up with some logic for a least a weak imitation, but my logic is no bueno, since values should be between 0-1.
-4. The other CHM metrics, including rumple, agree well, but do differ.
-Again, lidR’s rumple and FUSION’s rumple were developed based on the same concept, but because of different implementations/interpretations they differ.
+4. The other CHM metrics, including rumple, agree well, but do differ. lidR’s rumple and FUSION’s rumple were developed based on the same concept, but because of different implementations/interpretations they differ.
 5. Other differences likely exist.
 I haven't extensively evaluated each of the many metrics.

 # Limitations